segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 99 December 10, 2018

+**Today's Progress**: I believe I have the navigation bar working exactly how I want it.
+I also tweaked my header a bit.
+At a small subset of widths, it was a little funky.
+Oh dear.
+I see that my search button looks funny now.
+Well, that will have to wait until tomorrow.
+Also for tommorrow is to correct the widths of my single pages.
+I took down the sidebar for them, but now there is empty space.

 ### Day 98 December 9, 2018

 **Today's Progress**: I spent a lot of time blending the dynamic navigation bar of my blog pages with the static navigation bar of the static pages.
 Much closer, but still not quite right.